 The fuse holder is located inside the power entry module.
-To change the fuses, pull out the fuse holder from the power entry module using a small screwdriver.
+To change the fuses, disconnect the line cord from the power entry module and pull out the fuse holder from the power entry module using a small screwdriver.
 The fuse holder contains two fuses, one for the line and one for the neutral side of the mains connection.
 Pull out the blown fuse and place a fuse of the correct value in its place.
-Use time delay $5 \times 20$ mm fuses rated for 250 Volts with a current rating of 1 amp.
+Use slo blo (time delay) $5 \times 20 \text{ mm}$ fuses rated for 250 Volts with a current rating of 1 amp.
 Carefully reinsert the fuse holder into the power entry module.